 Online Store = Leaking Bucket….
 How?

-Retargeting through Adwords – Retargeting through display ads over the Google Display Ads network helps greatly in reinforcing your brand image and at the same time serves as a reminder for the visitors about the products that you are serving.
-You can lure the customers while offering them some deal such as 10% or 20% off on come back.
+Retargeting through display ads over the Google Display Ads network helps much in reinforcing your brand image and, at the same time, serves as a reminder for the visitors about the products that you are serving.
+You can lure the customers while offering them some deals such as 10% or 20% off on come back.
 What makes this practice a better option than the traditional online ads is the fact these ads focus upon the users who have shown scope for purchase.
 Recent surveys have shown that retargeted website visitors are 70% more likely to convert.